dannyskelley/sitestarter/src/content/blog/habits-principles.md

 If habit 2 advises that "you are the programmer", habit 3 advises: "**write the program, become a leader**".
 Keep personal integrity by minimizing the difference between what you say versus what you do

 # 4. "Think win–win"

 It isn't about being nice, nor is it a quick-fix technique; it is a character-based code for human interaction and collaboration

 # 5. "Seek first to understand, then to be understood"

 Use empathetic listening to genuinely understand a person

+# 6. Synergize

+Achieve goals that no one could have done alone

+# 7: "Sharpen the saw"

+Exercise.
+Meditate.
+Drink Water.
+Don't eat junk.